nuprl/MultiPL-E/README.md

 ## Add a New Benchmark

-**These directions are a little stale.
-Email a.guha@northeastern.edu if you need some help.**

 This is the really easy part.
-All you need to do is write a Python program that looks like the following:
+All you need to do is create directory of Python programs that looks like the following:

 ```python
 def my_function(a: int, b: int, c: int, k: int) -> int: